curityio/react-assisted-token-website/README.md

 Read instructions below for using assets from JavaScript and HTML.

 You can, however, create more top-level directories.<br>
-They will not be included in the production build so you can use them for things like documentation.
+They will not be included in the production build, so you can use them for things like documentation.

 ## Quick Start
 In this example, an API call is made using an access token received from a Curity server after authentication using the "assisted token flow".